dlapps/dlabs-sfx-sitemap/README.md

 ## Security

-If you discover any security related issues, please email petre@dreamlabs.ro instead of using the issue tracker.
+If you discover any security related issues, please email petre [at] dreamlabs.ro instead of using the issue tracker.

 ## Credits